hausec/PowerZure/docs/Functions/infogathering.rst

 All members of all roles, their IDs, and any Application Service Principal members.

-Get-AzureADUser
+Get-AzureUser
 ------------

 **Synopsis**

-Gathers info on a specific user or all users including their groups and roles in Azure & AzureAD
+Gathers info on a specific user or all users including their groups and roles in Azure & Entra

 **Syntax**

 ::

-  Get-AzureADUser -Username [Usename]
+  Get-AzureUser -Username [Usename]

 ::

-  Get-AzureADUser -All
+  Get-AzureUser -All

 **Description**